Vonage/vonage-python-sdk/README.md

 ## Usage

-Begin by importing the `vonage` module:
+To start the usage, begin by importing the `vonage` module:

 ```python
 import vonage
 ```

-Then construct a client object with your key and secret:
+Continuing forward, construct a client object with your key and secret:

 ```python
 client = vonage.Client(key=api_key, secret=api_secret)